-There comes a time in every credit cardholder’s life when they start noticing the benefits of their rewards credit card and wonder, “Are there better cards out there?”
-Perhaps you hear stories about friends redeeming rewards points for great deals on travel or shopping and think it might be time to graduate to another card.
+There comes a time in every credit card holder’s life when they start noticing the benefits of their rewards credit card and wonder, “Are there better cards out there?”
+Perhaps you hear stories about friends redeeming rewards points for great deals on travel or shopping and think it might be time to graduate to a new card.

 What does the Chase Sapphire Preferred card offer?

-The Chase Sapphire Preferred card is somewhat of an entry-level travel credit card that could help you get the hang of using rewards to garner great deals and discounts on your travel spend.
-In essence, the Sapphire Preferred could open a whole new world for those who want to take a deeper dive into credit card rewards and travel.
-Recently, Chase made some changes to the card’s bonus rewards structure that now cater to more lifestyle spending categories like select streaming services and online grocery shopping along, with increased rewards rates for travel and dining (see more details below).
+The Chase Sapphire Preferred is somewhat of an entry-level travel credit card that could help you get the hang of using rewards to garner great deals and discounts on your travel spending.
+For those who want to take a deeper dive into earning credit card rewards (especially for travel), the Sapphire Preferred could open a whole new world.
+In August 2021, Chase made some changes to the card’s bonus rewards structure, and these updates cater to lifestyle spending categories like streaming services and online grocery shopping.
+The card now also comes with increased rewards rates for travel and dining (see further details below).

 Along with a generous rewards structure, the Sapphire Preferred allows you to redeem rewards at a boosted rate (25 percent) for travel booked through the Chase Ultimate Rewards portal.
 The card also comes with travel protections that could more than make up for the annual fee.

-- Welcome offer: Earn 100,000 bonus points after you spend $4,000 on purchases in the first three months from account opening—worth $1,250 toward travel through Chase Ultimate Rewards
+- Welcome offer: Earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening—worth $750 when redeemed for travel through Chase Ultimate Rewards

 - Annual fee: $95

 - Regular APR: 15.99 percent to 22.99 percent variable